US Dollar / Swiss Franc Forecast to 2030

 Investment insight

-US Dollar / Swiss Franc shows stable, defensive characteristics with low risk.
+US Dollar / Swiss Franc shows stable, defensive characteristics with lower historical drawdowns in these scenarios.

 Year-by-year projected values